- About Oak Hill

 - Visual Arts

-- Seven percent of students receive financial aid
+- Eight percent of students receive financial aid

 Oak Hill School graduates attend the area’s best secondary schools, where they establish themselves as well-rounded leaders, creative problem solvers and collaborative learners.
 Oak Hill students take with them a solid foundation of character and integrity, while possessing a desire to continue to learn and serve others.